 What is the American Academy of Pediatric Dentistry?

 The American Academy of Pediatric Dentistry (AAPD) is the most reliable source of information for pediatric dentists in North America, and they are known as “the Big Authority on Little Teeth”.
-You can find their policy on dental home here.
+Read the AAPD’s policy on dental home.

 What Will a Dental Home Do?